01 Mar Destination Wedding Social Media Etiquette

 Here are some tips that can help ensure your friends and family across the miles get to share in the joy without overdoing the posting to the point of making your great memories become spam on their social media pages:

 • Use social media to connect guests before the big day – For destination weddings especially, social media is a great tool to help guests become acquainted with each other before the trip.
 Use Facebook or Twitter to start introducing those who plan to attend for more camaraderie during the actual celebration.

 • Use social media to build up the excitement – It’s OK to post milestones on the way to the wedding via social media.
-Pictures of the dress fitting, the location and so on can bring excitement to the experience.
+Pictures of the dress fitting, the location, and so on can bring excitement to the experience.

 • Restrict posting during the ceremony – When it’s time to walk down the aisle and say those “I do’s,” it’s time for social media to take a backseat.
 While your guests might choose to post minute-by-minute updates via Twitter, you need to be in the here and now.
 Put aside your smartphone and focus on your honey and your guests.
 If you know you have guests that will post, it’s OK to have some fun by creating a hashtag for the event beforehand that guests can use and those at home can search for.
 This is great for heavy Twitter users.

 • Limit reception posting – Again, your guests may choose to post during the reception, but it’s your time to celebrate.
 Focus on the fun at hand and leave the posting for later.
-You have a crowd to mingle with, a cake to cut and toasts to hear, after all.
+You have a crowd to mingle with, a cake to cut, and toasts to hear, after all.

-• Have fun afterwards – Once the party’s over, social media is fantastic for creating photo albums and posts that help bring the fun home for everyone.
-Just don’t let the posting interfere with enjoyment of your time together on your honeymoon.
+• Have fun afterward – Once the party’s over, social media is fantastic for creating photo albums and posts that help bring the fun home for everyone.
+Just don’t let the posting interfere with the enjoyment of your time together on your honeymoon.
 There’s plenty of time to post big updates later.

-- you can find wedding signs like the one featured in our post on Etsy!
+P.S.
+You can find wedding signs like the one featured in our post on Etsy!